Other Lowland Acid Grassland BNG Units

 Trusted by Developers and Landowners

-Other Lowland Acid Grassland
+What are Other Lowland Acid Grasslands?

 Other Lowland Acid Grassland (OLAG) is a species-poor to moderately diverse acid grassland found on low-fertility, acidic soils in lowland areas.
 This habitat develops as a short, species rich sward of fine grasses, herbs, mosses and lichens adapted to low pH and low nutrient availability.
 The habitat appears as a low, even turf with small flowering plants scattered through the grassland.